 There are a number of actions that are NOT considered a distraction :

-While it is not explicitly stated, pets can be considered to be a distraction if drivers become too occupied with a pet while driving.
+While it is not explicitly stated, pets can be considered a distraction if drivers become too preoccupied with their pets while driving.
 Police can use their discretion.

 Traffic Safety Act 115(2)(i) & (j) allows police to charge any driver who permits anything to occupy the front seat, including pets, that interferes with the driver’s ability to operate vehicle controls or obstructs their view.